lighterio/chug/README.md

 the load.
 This happens asynchronously, so module order is not guaranteed.

 ### chug(string)
 When you chug a string, it resolves to the file system.
-If the string begins with `node_modules/`, chug resolves the path as Node.js `require` would.
-Otherwise, chug loads the path if it is a file or recursively chugs its contents if it is a directory.
+If the string does not begin with a slash, chug prepends the current working directory.
+Chug loads the path if it is a file or recursively chugs its contents if it is a directory.

 ## Load